FlamJamCamCode/Crucible/system share/foundations/43 Sol and Jord - The Complete System.md

 **The Three-Layer Integration**:
 1. **Designing Layer**: Architectures, will, and intent specification
 2. **Technicalities Layer**: NSS-style solving of implementation details
-3. **Actualizational Layer**: DiscoveryOS, NSS, and Aiddaemonic will-coalescence markets
+3. **Actualizational Layer**: DiscoveryOS, NSS, and Aiddaemonic will-coalescence markets (and Aiddaemonic recursion on the layers)

 ---